khanh-t/full-stack-game-library-site/README.md

 # full-stack-game-library-site
-Full stack project.
+Personal full stack project.

-A personal game library site built on Node.js/Express with EJS templating engine.
-Uses MongoDB.
+An API that enables me to save game information/summaries and upload related box arts onto a MongoDB database.
+Built on Node.js/Express with EJS templating engine.
-Adheres to MVC and RESTful design, also supports file uploading.
+Adheres to MVC and RESTful design.

 Deployed on Heroku: https://koto-game-site.herokuapp.com/